 In Aug.
 2009, Stritmatter Kessler attorneys helped Sebastian’s family and his Estate to reach a confidential settlement with the owner/manufacturer of the Monster Truck and the promoter who put on the event.

-$8 million default judgment rendered by the Washington State Supreme Court.
+$8 million default judgment rendered by the Washington State Supreme Court for this historic auto products liability case.
 The Supreme Court upheld the lower court's decision: "Trial courts need not tolerate deliberate and willful discovery abuse.
 Given the unique facts and circumstances of this case, we hold that the trial court appropriately diagnosed Hyundai's willful efforts to frustrate and undermine truthful pretrial discovery efforts..." (emphasis added)

 Sharla Glanz, at 69 years old, was seriously injured as a pedestrian at a crosswalk.
 The accident occurred because the warning lights failed to work.
 The City of Lynnwood attempted to blame Glanz in its defense, but Stritmatter Kessler Whelan Coluccio personal injury attorneys made sure that they were held accountable.

 $1.033 million verdict for injuries suffered when a structure collapsed causing a severe right foot fracture requiring fusion and fixation surgery with hardware.